 Yep, it’s true.
 I did.
 This is the most important thing I learned in this election.
 It’s going to be a bit painful to admit this to you, but I do have to confess.
 President Drumpf is my fault.

 See, I laughed at him.
 Assumed he was an idiot.
 Racist.
 Xenophobic.
 Totalitarian.
 Immoral.
-Someone who embodies the worst qualities of the classic asshat douchebag white male, steeped in patriarchy, motivated by wealth and not much else.
-I assumed he was violent, unhinged, immature, emotionally terrifying, misogynistic — you know all the words.
+Someone who embodies the worst qualities of the classic asshat douchebag rich white male, steeped in patriarchy, motivated by wealth, a fragile ego, and not much else.
+I assumed he was violent, unhinged, immature, emotionally terrifying, narcissistic, misogynistic — you know all the words.
 Right?

 (All the best words!)